 - Nose bleeding

-I suggest you to spend at least the first day or even the second as well, in your hotel room, resting.
+I suggest you spend at least the first day or even the second as well, in your hotel room, resting.
 Normally this is the time your body takes to acclimatize.
-This is the first advise everybody hears but most of people don’t believe that Altitude Sickness can hit hard.
+This is the first advise everybody hears but most people don’t believe that Altitude Sickness can hit hard.

 Take it easy

-You will notice that you get tired easier than you would in the your normal altitude and will lose the breath more often, and this is because of the lack of oxygen.
+You will notice that you get tired easier than you would in your normal altitude and will lose the breath more often, and this is because of the lack of oxygen.
 Avoid climbing stairs, streets and hills and don’t rush.

 Breath more often